Yohannes14/Yohannes14/README.md

 - 👋 Hi, I’m @Yohannes14
 - 👀 I’m interested in software developer
-- 🌱 I’m currently learning web developer
+- 🌱 I’m currently learning web developer and working software developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on difference project
 - 📫 How to reach me ...

 <!---